RampNetwork/integration-example-ios/README.md

 Remember to check out our full documentation at [https://docs.ramp.network/](https://docs.ramp.network/).

-## What we need to do
+## What do we need to do?
-- compose URL for Ramp widget with parameters of your choice
+- compose a URL for the Ramp widget with parameters of your choice
-- create Safari view controller and load composed URL
+- create a Safari view controller and load the composed URL
-- handle URL callback to complete the purchase
+- handle a callback URL to complete the purchase

 ## In detail

 ### Composing the widget URL

-Our Ramp widget allows you to provide some parameters before displaying it, so the user doesn't have to type or copy-paste information.
-You can set such options as wallet address, cryptocurrency and crypto amount, etc. In order to do so, we need to create a URL with proper query items as showcased in the snippet below.
+The Ramp widget allows you to provide some parameters before displaying it, so the user doesn't have to type or copy-paste information.
+You can set options such as wallet address, cryptocurrency and crypto amount, etc. In order to do so, we need to create a URL with proper query items as showcased in the snippet below.
 You can find the description of all available parameters in our [documentation](https://docs.ramp.network/configuration/).

 ```swift
 struct Configuration {